 The State of Acre has the third smallest economy of Brazil’s 27 states, and roughly 40% of the population lives below the poverty line.
 Carbon credits will provide a much-needed source of income for area residents feeling pressure to clear-cut the forest for a short-term gain in an effort to merely feed their families.
 And this support will only expand from there.

 Natural Capital Partners’ conservation approach is all-encompassing.
-In addition to preserving the forests and providing a steady source of income, this program is providing training and support that will allow communities to lower transaction costs and increase market access for their goods.
+In order to be successful in conserving the forest the project works closely with the communities living in the area: in addition to preserving the forests and providing a steady source of income, this program is providing training and support that will allow communities to lower transaction costs and increase market access for their goods.
 It will also help with training to improve agricultural techniques that will help farms become more productive without removing forestland.
 Access to consistent healthcare is also a focus.

 This project actively supports the following Global Goals for Sustainable Development: